cabforum/servercert/docs/EVG.md

 cc:   [Send copy to Client_]_

-/#1
- Note:  This must be the Client's exact corporate name, as registered with the relevant Incorporating Agency in the Client's Jurisdiction of Incorporation.
+Footnote /#1:  This must be the Client's exact corporate name, as registered with the relevant Incorporating Agency in the Client's Jurisdiction of Incorporation.
 This is the name that will be included in the EV Certificate.

-/#2
- Note:  If necessary to establish the Client Representative's actual authority, you may rely on a Power of Attorney from an officer of Client who has authority to delegate the authority to the Client Representative.
+Footnote /#2:  If necessary to establish the Client Representative's actual authority, you may rely on a Power of Attorney from an officer of Client who has authority to delegate the authority to the Client Representative.

-/#3
- Note:  This letter may be issued by in-house counsel for the Client so long as permitted by the rules of your jurisdiction.
+Footnote /#3:  This letter may be issued by in-house counsel for the Client so long as permitted by the rules of your jurisdiction.

-**Appendix C - Sample Accountant Letters Confirming Specified Information**
+# Appendix C - Sample Accountant Letters Confirming Specified Information**

 **(Informative)**